This post may contain affiliate links. Please read our disclosure policy.

 How to make this easy french toast casserole

 Start with some good bread for the french toast or you can make your own challah bread.
 I’m using french brioche bread I found at Meijer.
 They’re shaped like baguettes but it’s actually brioche…how cute?!

 - Add batter ingredients to a bowl.
-It’s the usual suspects of eggs, milk, maple syrup, vanilla extract and cinnamon.
+It’s the usual suspects of eggs, milk, maple syrup, vanilla extract, and cinnamon.
 But I’ve also added some greek yogurt to my batter/custard mixture.

 - Pour that custard mixture all over the cubed bread and be sure to coat all the pieces.